ey92/notes/1101notes.md

 - physical position in mouth

 **acoustic phonetics** - concerned with physical analysis of the speech sound
-- spectrogram (waveform) time x frequency
+- _sound spectrogram_ (waveform) time x frequency
+- _formant_ - uniform band of relativeley great intensity in the sound specturm over a particular frequency range

 **perceptual phonetics** - concerned with the mechanisms of speech perception in the ear and the brain
 - physical distrubances of air vibrating ear